sparanoid/relative-url/readme.txt

 2. In 'Plugins' page, choose 'Activate'

 == Upgrade Notice ==

+= 0.0.11 =
+* External resources no longer processed.
+* Compatibility check for 4.2.2

 = 0.0.10 =
 * Compatibility check for 4.1 and 4.1 alpha, nothing new, just bump version to tell everyone this plugin still works.